-All dewatering discharge (raw water) will be transferred to a process water dam for use by the operation for dust suppression and mineral processing (GRM, 2017).
-Brine from the processing plant RO system will also be used for dust suppression purposes.
-The groundwater at the premises has elevated arsenic, copper, zinc, boron, lithium and nitrate when compared to the ANZECC/ARMCANZ 95% protection guideline value for freshwater ecosystems for production bores (PWB001, PWB002) (PML, June 2017 and PML,26 February 2018).
+All dewatering discharge (raw water) will be transferred to a Raw Water Tank for use by the operation for dust suppression and mineral processing (GRM, 2017).
+Brine from the Camp RO system will also be used for dust suppression purposes.
+Brine from the Processing Plant RO system is all reused in the Processing Plant.
+The groundwater at the premises has elevated aluminum, arsenic, copper, chromium, zinc, boron, lithium and nitrate when compared to the ANZECC/ARMCANZ 95% protection guideline value for freshwater ecosystems for production bores (PWB001, PWB002) (PML, June 2017 and PML, 26 February 2018).
 The production bore that feeds the RO system for the processing plant is PWB005.